 From hash to daily runs

-Running gives Pilutaq peace of mind, energy and a mental break, where old habits are turned into new strengths.
+Running gives Pilutaq peace of mind, energy and a mental break where old habits are turned into new strengths.

 Published

-From the music scene for daily miles
+From the music scene to daily kilometers

-From the music scene for daily miles
+From the music scene to daily kilometers

 Pilutaq's daily steps in his running shoes become a symbol of discipline, transformation and new habits.